 Folkestone Artworks, the UK’s largest urban contemporary art exhibition, is free and accessible 24 hours a day, 365 days a year.
 Discover 46 artists’ work in scenic and surprising locations including works from Tracey Emin, Antony Gormley and Yoko Ono.
 The exhibition offers an experience like nowhere else in the world: great contemporary art that invites people to explore, examine and understand the town’s geography, history and potential future.
 The Folkestone Artworks Visitor Centre is located in The Clearing on the first floor of the Quarterhouse.
 Head there for more info about the exhibition and to pick up a map/guide.

 Folkestone Book Festival holds a special place amongst the UK book festivals’ scene.
 It helps us make sense of the world and reveal possibilities for better futures.
-Entitled The Shape of Things to Come - Think Future, Think Folkestone, it draws inspiration from the philosophy and spirit of HG Wells, who lived and wrote in Folkestone.
+Entitled The Shape of Things to Come, it draws inspiration from the philosophy and spirit of HG Wells, who lived and wrote in Folkestone.
 Taking place in November, the festival is an annual invitation to gather, tell stories, exchange ideas and keep warm together.
-The next Book Festival will take place from 15 – 24 November and the programme will be put together by our new curators Liam Browne and Sean Doran.
+The next Book Festival will take place November 2020 and the programme will be put together by curators Liam Browne and Sean Doran.

 Folkestone Triennial is the largest exhibition of newly commissioned work presented in the UK.
 Artists are invited to use the town as their gallery, utilising public spaces to create striking new art that reflects issues affecting both the town and the wider world.
 Inaugurated in 2008, four Triennials have taken place attracting more than 440,000 visitors.
 Artists commissioned include Cornelia Parker, Christian Boltanski, Jeremy Deller, Martin Creed, Mark Wallinger, Cristina Iglesias, Richard Wilson, Andy Goldsworthy and AK Dolven.
-The next Triennial will take place in the autumn of 2020.
+The next Triennial will take place from Thursday 22 July - Tuesday 2 November 2021.

 Creative Folkestone wants people of all ages and backgrounds to get creative.
 We encourage this through our exciting free, family, artist-led workshops at our dedicated learning space, Block 67; our children’s NEON after school and summer school clubs and our young people’s work experience programme.
 We work closely with schools, universities and colleges, giving students the opportunity to learn from artists, theatre-makers and get involved with exciting projects, such as Power of Diversity and Pages of the Sea.
 Not to mention our adult learning opportunities and activities taking place throughout the year.
 Go to the Get Creative section of the website for more info on our engagement programme.